Got a question?

 Psychology therapy sessions are 50 minutes long.

 Psychological testing and assessments (testing for dyslexia, dyscalculia and other Specific Learning Disorders, Vocational Assessments and IQ Testing) are longer and depend on which assessments and how many assessments are undertaken.

 Are the sessions confidential?

 Yes!
-All Psychologists are legally bound by confidentiality, which means they don’t share your information with anybody.
+All Psychologists and mental health professionals are legally bound by confidentiality, which means they don’t share your information with anybody.
 There are, however, two exceptions to this rule.
 1 – if you are at risk of harm to yourself or someone else or 2 – Is in relation to court orders.
 If either of these are an issue, your Psychologist will discuss them with you.

 First time seeing a Psychologist.
 What can I expect at a session with a psychologist?

 It’s brave to reach out and see a Psychologist and going for the first time can be daunting.
 Normally the Psychologist will spend the first session finding out about what you’re struggling with, and exploring some thoughts and behaviours that are not helpful in your life and create some aims for therapy.